CSE FACT SHEET

 Q: What EVs are available?
 What are planned?

-As of September 2022, 32 BEV and 34 PHEV models were for sale in the U.S. – with more models from major automakers expected on the way.
+As of March 2023, 40 BEV and 33 PHEV models were for sale in the U.S. – with more models from major automakers on the way.

-General Motors (GM) became the first U.S. automaker to announce plans to end all production of gas-powered light-duty vehicles by 2035.
-GM plans to invest $27 billion in vehicle electrification over the next five years and plans to offer 30 new EV models by mid-decade.
+General Motors (GM) became the first U.S. automaker to announce plans to end all production of gas-powered light-duty vehicles by 2035 with plans to offer 30 new EV models by mid-decade.
 Other major automakers have announced plans to electrify large portions of their fleets and these plans would lead to over 100 EV models available by the end of 2024.